Normal processing time

 How long can I stay in Denmark?

-If you plan on remaining in Denmark for less than three months, you do not need to apply for an EU residence document.
-If you are seeking employment, you may remain in Denmark for up to six months before obtaining a residence document.
+If you plan on remaining in Denmark for less than 3 months, you do not need to apply for an EU residence document.
+If you are seeking employment, you may remain in Denmark for up to 6 months before obtaining a residence document.

-If you plan on being in Denmark for longer than three months, or six months if you will be seeking employment, you need to apply for an EU residence document.
-If you have a residence document, you may remain in Denmark indefinitely, provided you meet the conditions for your grounds for residence.
-There is no date of expiry for residence documents.
+If you plan on being in Denmark for longer than 3 months or 6 months, you need to apply for an EU residence document.
+Then you may remain in Denmark as long as you meet the conditions for grounds for residence according to EU regulations.
+There is no date of expiry of your residence document.

-What happens if I no longer can support myself?
+What should I do, if I no longer can support myself?

 Can my family qualify for an EU residence document?

-Read more about qualifying for family reunification as an EU citizen.
+Read more about EU residence as a family member to an EU citizen

 What more do I need to know before I apply?

-The ‘How to Apply’ tab (to the right) provides more information about the application process, as well as the application form itself.
+The ‘How to Apply’ tab on the right provides more information about the application process.
+Here your also find the application form, you must complete.

-SIRI normally makes its decision based on the information and documents you submit with the application form.
-In some cases, SIRI will need to contact you to request further information.
+SIRI makes its decision based on the information and documents you submit with the application form.
+SIRI will contact you if we need more information when we process your application.

 If you state in your application that you are being represented by a solicitor, you do not need to submit a power of attorney.
 Solicitors, due to their profession, are automatically granted power of attorney.
 If you are being represented by a solicitor, SIRI will send all correspondence about your application to your solicitor.

-You must submit your application to the Danish Agency for International Recruitment and Integration (SIRI).
+Your application will be submitted to the Danish Agency for International Recruitment and Integration (SIRI).

 If you are supported financially by someone else, you can, for example, submit: